X

 Publishers can use data to make their audiences more sellable to advertisers.
 You can do this by organizing audience data from across various media properties, which allows you to scale your audiences.
 Better audiences mean more effective ads, which means more advertisers will be interested in your site.

-A DMP helps you to collect, organize and activate your data so that you can use it to boost revenue.
-DMPs can pull your first-party data from across all of your sites and integrate third-party data as well to make that information more valuable.
-Within a DMP, you can organize your audience data according to interests, demographics, purchase history, or however your business choses to organize it.
+A DCP helps you to onboard, connect, enrich and activate your data so that you can use it to boost revenue.
+DCPs can pull your first-party data from across all of your sites and integrate third-party data as well to make that information more valuable.
+They also allow for the ability to partner externally for actionable customer intelligence, data informed audiences, and identity powered activation.

 By putting one or more data points together to build audiences, you can look at the insights and audience profile reports to learn more about each group.
 When you know more about your audiences, you can share that knowledge with advertisers to help them reach their target consumers more precisely.